-All members of the Board of Directors abstain from discussions and decisions regarding their compensation and from discussions and decisions regarding compensation of persons closely related to them (such as family members).
+All members of the Board of Directors abstain from discussions and decisions regarding their compensation and that of persons closely related to them (such as family members).

 No members having any cross-involvement belong to the Compensation Committee, such that no conflicts of interest arise from this point of view as well.